 TGbe editor: Please update the following paragraph in this subclause as shown below:

 The basic EHT-MCS and NSS set is the set of <EHT-MCS, NSS> tuples that are supported by all EHT STAs that are members of an EHT BSS.
-It is established by the STA that starts the EHT BSS, [17310] indicated by the Basic EHT-MCS And NSS Set field of the EHT Operation parameter in the MLME-START.request primitive.
+The basic EHT-MCS and NSS set is established by the STA that starts the EHT BSS, and is[17310] indicated by the Basic EHT-MCS And NSS Set field of the EHT Operation parameter in the MLME-START.request primitive.
 Other EHT STAs determine the basic EHT-MCS and NSS set from the Basic EHT-MCS And NSS Set field of the EHT Operation element in the BSS Description derived through the scan mechanism (see 11.1.4.1 (General)).

 TGbe editor: Please update the following paragraphs in this subclause as shown below:

 If an EHT STA supports transmitting or receiving a PPDU, where the PPDU bandwidth is less than 320 MHz, at an <EHT-MCS, NSS> tuple, where the EHT-MCS is equal to the HE-MCS and less than 12, then it shall also support the corresponding transmitting or receiving <HE-MCS, NSS> tuple, respectively.
-For a lower EHT-MCS, the EHT STA shall support an equal or greater NSS than a higher EHT-MCS.[16202]
+For an EHT-MCS that is less than an HE-MCS, the EHT STA shall support an NSS that is equal or greater to the NSS that it supports for a higher EHT-MCS.[16202]

-[17311]If the peer AP is operating as an EMA AP, an EHT non-AP STA should follow the procedure described in 11.1.3.8.3 (Discovery of a nontransmitted BSSID profile) for efficient discovery during scanning and to save power after association.
+[17311]An EHT non-AP STA follows the procedures in 11.1.3.8.3 (Discovery of a nontransmitted BSSID profile) for efficient discovery during scanning and to save power after association if the peer AP is operating as an EMA AP.

 TGbe editor: Please update the following paragraphs in this subclause as shown below:

-An EHT AP operating [17126]in 5 or 6 GHz band shall set the EHT Operation Information Present subfield in the EHT Operation element to 1 [17126, 17313, 16204]to announce to EHT non-AP STAs [17127]an BSS operating channel width through the EHT Operation Information field that is different from the BSS operating channel width(s) that it announces to non-EHT non-AP STAs in the same Management frame ifthe BSS operating channel width announced to EHT non-AP STAs includes at least one punctured 20 MHz subchannel and/or is 320 MHz.
+An EHT AP [17126]shall set the EHT Operation Information Present subfield in the EHT Operation element to 1 [17126, 17313, 16204]if all the following conditions are satisfied:

+the AP is operating in the 5 GHz or in the 6 GHz band

+the AP announces to EHT non-AP STAs [17127]a BSS operating channel width through the EHT Operation Information field that is different from the BSS operating channel width(s) that it announces to non-EHT non-AP STAs in the same Management frame

+the BSS operating channel width announced to EHT non-AP STAs includes at least one punctured 20 MHz subchannel and/or is 320 MHz.

 Otherwise, the EHT AP shall set the EHT Operation Information Present subfield to 0.

 [17128]If a BSS operating channel width is announced in the EHT Operation element, then the announced BSS operating channel width is the EHT BSS operating channel width.
-If a BSS operating channel width is not announced in the EHT Operation element,
+If a BSS operating channel width is not announced in the EHT Operation element, then:

-In 6 GHz band, the HE BSS operating channel width announced in the HE Operation element is the EHT BSS operating channel width
+In the 6 GHz band, the HE BSS operating channel width announced in the HE Operation element is the EHT BSS operating channel width

-In 5 GHz band, the HE BSS operating channel width announced by the combination of the HT and VHT Operation elements or announced by the combination of the HT and HE Operation elements with VHT Operation Information field is the EHT BSS operating channel width
+In the 5 GHz band, the HE BSS operating channel width announced by the combination of the HT and VHT Operation elements or announced by the combination of the HT and HE Operation elements with VHT Operation Information field is the EHT BSS operating channel width

-In 2.4 GHz band, the HE BSS operating channel width announced in the HT Operation element is the EHT BSS operating channel width
+In the 2.4 GHz band, the HE BSS operating channel width announced in the HT Operation element is the EHT BSS operating channel width

 TGbe editor: Please delete the following paragraph in this subclause as shown below:

-[16204]If the Disabled Subchannel Bitmap Present subfield of the EHT Operation Parameters field of the EHT Operation element is equal to 1, an EHT AP shall set the EHT Operation Information Present subfield of the field to 1.
+[16204]